betsyval/data-sharing-workshop/_episodes/text-lesson_1.md

 ## Introduction

 The workshop aims at showing the benefits of data sharing.
-Data sharing is the practice of making data available for other researchers and it helps to find out false positives in research.
+Data sharing is the process of making research data available for wider dissemination.
+For a primer on data sharing, visit https://osf.io/wp4zu/ .

 Tips to use Open Science Framework (https://osf.io/ ) as a (private) repository for data collection to be used as a public tool for data sharing are also including